Agreement Cover

 If an agreement falls apart, then you lose none of your rights to trial in Family Court.

-You have the option of mediating your issues to continue to work towards an agreement.
+You can mediate your issues later to continue working towards an agreement.

 The attorney cannot represent either one of you in a contested case.